kubecost/docs/install-and-configure/install/multi-cluster/multi-cluster-diagnostics.md

       external_labels:
         cluster_id: YOUR_CLUSTER_ID

 # Ensure you have configured a storage config secret.
-Using `.Values.thanos.storeSecretName` would also work here.
 kubecostModel:
   federatedStorageConfigSecret: federated-store
 ```